Russia says it hits Ukraine air defenses before eastern push

 Mariupol’s residents have lacked food, water and electricity since Russian forces surrounded the city.
 Hundreds of thousands have fled, though Russian attacks have also frustrated evacuation missions.

-Vladislav Usovich, an 18-year-old conscript serving in Russia-backed separatist forces, advanced slowly with other fighters through residential areas around a factory in Mariupol on Sunday.
+Vladislav Usovich, an 18-year-old conscript serving in Russia-backed separatist forces, advanced slowly with other fighters through residential areas around a factory Sunday in Mariupol.

 Anna reported from Bucha, Ukraine.
 Robert Burns in Washington, and Associated Press journalists around the world contributed to this report.